Matthew-P-Lee/MP-Browser/README.md

 # MP-Browser

 Prettied-up browser for MountainProject.
-The goal of the project is to create a climber's resume with different styles.
-I use this project to play with Python, Flask, Javascript and AWS.
+The goal of the project is to create an attractive single page climber's resume with the ability to apply different styles.

+I use this project to play with Python, Flask, Javascript, HTML/CSS and AWS.
+If you find it useful, we'd both be surprised!

 ## Database Schema